 What I didn’t like?
 Feeling like I was doing research for research’s sake.
 I wanted to be able to do something with what I was learning.
 More importantly, I wanted to be able to use that knowledge to improve women’s health and well-being.

-I want to help you know your body, and know your self.
-That’s the only way that you can thrive.
+I want to help you know your body, so that you can become your best self.

 Ready to get started? :)